-Probably the fiercest Gutenberg block competition is in full swing.
+Probably the fiercest Gutenberg blocks competition is in full swing.
 We are observing the rise of Gutenberg add-on plugins that are quickly growing in popularity.

 However, I believe this time there is one important thing that unites all the block providers – and it’s the Gutenberg editor itself.
 The editing environment of Gutenberg made it much easier to combine different blocks from different companies and use them together with the core blocks, literally on one page.
 The matter of styling, performance and development approaches in general still differ, of course, but at least you as a WordPress user can benefit from this freedom of choice and flexibility.